jeffuntalan/exploding-chickens/.github/ISSUE_TEMPLATE/bug_report.md

 **Game & Device information**
  - Game code: [found in the url and sidebar (xxx-xxx)]
- - Time of error: [approximate time at which the error started]
+ - Time of error: [approximate time at which the error started, include time zone]
  - Browser: [e.g. stock browser, chrome, safari]

 **Screenshots**